Free Therapy for as Long as Needed

 We support children who have experienced sexual or physical abuse or who are showing signs of trauma.

 Every session is designed to support healing, restore hope and help children move forward with confidence.
-Pawnee, the emotional support dog, may also be present to help reduce anxiety or stress.
+Pawnee, our Canine Advocate, may also be available during therapy sessions to offer support.

 Caregivers play a vital role in a child’s healing.
-We provide support to help parents and caregivers understand trauma, respond to their child’s needs and feel confident in supporting their recovery.
+We provide support to help parents and caregivers understand trauma, trauma-related behaviors, and skills to aid in navigating associated changes.

-Therapy offers a space to ask questions, process emotions, and learn practical ways to help children feel safe and supported at home.
-Our therapists walk alongside caregivers, helping families rebuild stability, trust and hope together.
+Caregiver therapy offers a space to ask questions, process emotions, and learn practical ways to help children feel safe and supported at home.
+Our therapists walk alongside caregivers, helping families rebuild stability, trust, and hope together.

 Adult survivors of abuse